zanderteller/dqm/docs/user_guide.rst

 A quick recap -- once you've:

 * Done any preprocessing of your data
-* Chosen whether to use a PCA transformation, and how many PCA dimensions to use (DQM will default to using all PCA dimensions)
+* Chosen whether to use a PCA transformation, and how many PCA dimensions to use (DQM uses all PCA dimensions by default)
-* Chosen a basis (DQM will default to a 'full' basis, using all data points)
+* Chosen a basis (DQM uses a 'full' basis, using all data points, by default)
 * Chosen a value of sigma

 ... then you're ready to build the DQM operators, which will be used during evolution.